 Duration: 6:57

 Formative assessment is a teaching practice that evidence says makes a difference.
-In this video, Sue Davis explains how she uses formative assessment in her maths lessons.
+In this video, Sue Davis explains how she uses formative assessment in her mathematics lessons.

 This video can also be used to facilitate a group session where teachers can reflect on their own practice.